pgrimaud/instagram-user-feed/README.md

 - Fetch profile data of user
 - Fetch medias of user
 - Fetch stories of user
-- Fetch highlights stories of user (WIP)
+- Fetch highlights stories of user

 **⚠️ Version ^5.0 is no more maintained.**